dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Arduino-Tracker.md

 <a name="custom-structured-events" />
 ### 3.2 Tracking custom structured events

 Custom structured events are the only form of tracking currently supported by the SnowPlow Arduino tracker.
-Whenever you want to record an event or sensor reading from your IP-connected Arduino, please use `trackStructEvent` to send this data to SnowPlow.
+Whenever you want to record an event or sensor reading from your IP-connected Arduino, use `trackStructEvent` to send this data to SnowPlow.

 Some examples of tracking custom structured events from your Arduino board(s) might include: